Proper Storage & Usage of Incense

 Storage of incense

-All incense should be stored in a cool / dry place away.
+All incense should be stored in a cool / dry place.
 Never store incense in a room with heaters / stoves and other appliances which give off heat.
-The incense which is a mixture of pure Olibanum Resin (Frankincense) and Essense Oils / Aromas reacts quickly to changes in temperature.
+The incense which is a mixture of pure Olibanum Resin (Frankincense) and Essential Oils / Aromas may react quickly to changes in temperature especially if it has not cured / hardened properly.

 |